 An ice dam is a buildup of ice that traps melting snow on your roof, stopping it from running into your eavestroughs and away from your home.
-This can cause your roof and ceilings to leak, damage to your home’s interior walls and insulation, mould or mildew, and poor air quality in your home, among other issues.
+This can cause leaks in your roof and ceilings, damage to your home’s interior walls and insulation, mould or mildew, and poor air quality in your home, among other issues.

-- Poor attic insulation and ventilation allow warm air to escape and heat the roof.
+- Poor insulation and ventilation in your attic allow warm air to escape and heat up your roof.

 - Once the melted snow hits the cold spot, it refreezes and forms a buildup of ice.

-- Wire it up.
+- Install electric heating cables of heat tape on your roof.
 If your roof is prone to ice dams, consider having electric heating cables or heat tape installed on the cold areas where the ice typically starts to form.
 Professionally installed heating cables can melt a tunnel in the ice to allow trapped water to drain off the roof.
 While heat cables don’t get to the root of the problem (which is usually poor insulation or ventilation), when installed properly, they can help keep ice buildup at bay.
 Keep in mind that fastening anything to your roof could cause damage to your shingles, so do your research and weigh the pros and cons before making your decision.

 - Keep the coast clear (but leave the climbing to a professional).
 When it comes to ice damming, snow is the key ingredient — so keeping your roof clear of excess snow is the first step towards prevention.
 While your first instinct might be to climb up to the roof to clear away the snow or break up the ice yourself, doing so could result in a nasty fall.
 Consider hiring a professional to remove the snow from your roof after a heavy snowfall.
 They’ll use special safety equipment to avoid slipping and sliding on your roof.